awslabs/aws-iot-core-credential-provider-session-helper/docs/dev_notes.md

 |  ✅   |     ✅     |           ✅           |       ✅       |    ❌    |               ❌                |     400     | `{"message":"Unable to assume the role, or the role to assume does not exist"}`                                               |
 |  ✅   |     ✅     |           ✅           |       ✅       |    ✅    |               ❌                |     400     | `{"message":"The requested CredentialDurationSeconds exceeds the MaxSessionDuration set for the role"}`                       |
 |  ✅   |     ✅     |           ✅           |       ✅       |    ✅    |               ✅                |     200     | `{"credentials":{"accessKeyId":"A..4","secretAccessKey":"0..h","sessionToken":"I..Q==","expiration":"2023-02-06T05:54:46Z"}}` |

+## Local building and testing

+The [Hypermodern Python Cookiercutter](https://cookiecutter-hypermodern-python.readthedocs.io/en/2022.6.3.post1/) documentation provides a good starting point.
+As this package supports various versions of Python to test and build against, the approach taken by the authors is to use [asdf](https://asdf-vm.com/) and [direnv](https://direnv.net/).
+The included `.envrc` and `.tool-versions` files contain the steps to locally create a virtualenv and reference locally installed Python versions.

+The steps are (namely for me to remember!):

+1. Fork and clone the repository
+2. Enable GitHub actions prior to first commit and push
+3. Ensure `asdf` and `direnv` are installed
+4. Create a new local _direnv_ via `direnv allow`, normally with the most recent version of Python
+5. Install build/text tools: `pip install poetry nox nox-poetry`
+6. `poetry update && poetry install`
+7. Perform updates
+8. `nox` (will run all sessions)

+Once completed, commit the changes, verify the actions run in GitHub, then pefrom a pull request against the main repo.